ccb-hms/HarvardInovalonUserGuide/README.md

 "sql: add connection".
 It should autocomplete; select "MS SQL: Add Connection".
 When prompted for a server name, enter "DBMIHDSWSQLP01.med.harvard.edu" (no quotes).
 For the database, enter "Inovalon" (no quotes).
 For Authenticaion Type, select "Integrated".
 Optionally provide a display name for the connection.
-You should see a prompt in the bottom-right of the window about encryption on the connection.
-Click "Enable Trust Server Certificate".
+You should see a prompt in the bottom-right of the window about encryption on the connection; click "Enable Trust Server Certificate".

 If you click on the SQL Server icon in the Activity Bar, you should now see the contents of the database.
 You can use VS Code to interactively query the database.
 It provides syntax highlighting and code completion